AeThex-Corporation/aethex-forge/replit.md

 ## System Architecture
 AeThex is built as a full-stack web application utilizing React 18 with TypeScript for the frontend, Vite 6 as the build tool, and Express.js for the backend.
 Supabase (PostgreSQL) serves as the primary database.
 Styling is handled with Tailwind CSS, and UI components leverage Radix UI.
 TanStack Query is used for state management, and React Router DOM for routing.

 The application features a multi-realm system including Nexus, GameForge, Foundation, Labs, Corp, Staff, and Dev-Link (7 total), each with specific functionalities.
 Key capabilities include community features (feed, posts, comments), a Creator Network with profile passports and achievements, and a Nexus Marketplace for opportunities and contracts.

-Discord Integration is handled by a separately hosted Discord bot for commands, OAuth, and role management, alongside a bidirectional feed bridge for syncing content between Discord and the platform.
+### Discord Integration Architecture
+Discord functionality is split between two deployments:
+- **Main Bot (aethex-bot-master.replit.app)**: Handles slash commands, feed sync, role management, and bot presence
+- **Activity (aethex.dev)**: Hosts the Discord Activity UI, Activity OAuth, and embedded app experience

+Activity-specific endpoints in this project:
+- `/api/discord/activity-auth` - Activity authentication
+- `/api/discord/token` - OAuth token exchange
+- `/api/discord/oauth/*` - OAuth flow handlers
+- `/discord-manifest.json` - Activity manifest

 The UI/UX emphasizes an isometric 2.5D realm selector, replacing 3D scenes with CSS-based isometric cards for performance.
 It features responsive grids, ambient particles, and interactive tilt effects.
 The platform also supports an Electron desktop application with a secure IPC bridge and an automated build/release pipeline for multi-platform distribution.